sasilver75/obsidian/Normalized Discounted Cumulative Gain.md

 - Video: [ritvikmath's nDCG: The evaluation metric you've (probably) never heard of](https://youtu.be/BvRMAgx0mvA?si=fQI4Y6Q6nrgSNzNP)
 	- Makes the formula pretty intuitive, but it seems like his numerator differs from the one that I have on this

 A metric that tanks into account both the relevance of retrieved documents, and discounts them based on position in the retrieval.
-It terms this as a percentage of the *ideal* discounted cumulative gain (of a perfect retrieval/ordering), so nDCG is a metric that ranges from 0 to 1.
+It terms this as a percentage of the *ideal* discounted cumulative gain (iDCG of a perfect retrieval/ordering), so nDCG is a metric that ranges from 0 to 1.

 ----

  [[Normalized Discounted Cumulative Gain]] (NDCG@K) is another *order-aware* metric that we can derive from a few simpler metrics.
-- We start with Cumulative Gain (CG@K), which is calculate like so:
+- We start with ==Cumulative Gain== (CG@K), which is calculate like so:
 ![[Pasted image 20240614110814.png|300]]
 Annoyingly, here, rel_k is different (from its use in [[Mean Average Precision|MAP]]).
 It's a range of relevance ranks where 0 is the least relevant, and some higher value is the most relevant.
 The number of ranks doesn't matter; in our example we'll use a range of 0 -> 4.
 ![[Pasted image 20240614110929.png|300]]